-- During the quarter staff responded to 125 noise complaints from 47 callers, less from the same period in 2015 when 146 noise complaints were filed from 57 callers. - During the quarter staff sent 11 notices to operators for suspected noise rule violations, with no changes from last quarter and 8 more from the same period in 2015. - The Airport Authority submitted a final version of the Noise Compatibility Plan (NCP) to the FAA and the 180 day comment period commenced on May 2016.
-The FAA's final determination is anticipated on or before November 7, 2016.
+- During the quarter staff responded to 168 noise complaints from 67 callers, more from the same period in 2016 when 110 noise complaints were filed from 29 callers. - During the quarter staff sent 7 notices to operators for suspected noise rule violations, an increase of 1 from last quarter and 3 more from the same period in 2016.